skjolber/json-log-filter/support/test/README.md

 # json-log-filter-test
 Test support for JSON filters.

-Contains utilities for support of a directory-structure where to-be filtered JSON documents are stored in their original form in a parent folder (input).
+This module contains utilities for support of a directory-structure where to-be filtered JSON documents are stored in their original form in a parent folder (input).

 The expected filtering results (output) are in subfolders along with a file `filter.properties` which describes the filter operation.